 DB Colombo's risk reporting is aligned throughout the organisation to support DB Colombo's risk management framework and in particular the risk management processes and activities.
-The DB Colombo Risk & Capital Profile Report is presented to the Executive Committee (ExCo) quarterly.
+The DB Colombo Risk & Capital Profile Report is presented to the Branch Management Board (BmB) on a quarterly basis.
 It comprises an overview of the current profit and loss, risk, capital and liquidity status of DB Colombo, also incorporating information on regulatory capital and economic capital adequacy.
 Relevant stress testing results are also included in this report on a regular basis.

-Senior DB Colombo risk/executive committees also receive supplemental regular reporting (as well as adhoc reporting as required), if deemed relevant by the CRO/Treasurer of DB Colombo or if required due to Group policies.
+Senior DB Colombo risk/executive committees also receive supplemental regular reporting (as well as ad-hoc reporting as required), if deemed relevant by the CRO/Treasurer of DB Colombo or if required due to Group policies.
 Reporting as such includes but is not limited to